pemsley/coot/blog/_posts/2023-02-26-libcootapi.md

 After some testing, I decided to abandon that idea (it was too ugly - too many #ifdefs) and to create a new API from scratch - one where GTK and OpenGL are not part of the dependencies.
 A new directory was created ("api") and the resulting library is called libcootapi.
-It is available int the `gtk3` branch of Coot.
+It is available in the `gtk3` branch of Coot.

-It is this API that has been compiled to WebAssembly and has JavaScript bindings so that it is useful in the web browser and thus is the basis of Moorhen.
+The libcootapi API has been compiled to WebAssembly and has JavaScript bindings so that it is useful in the web browser and thus is the basis of Moorhen.

-Additionally, this API now has Python bindings (currently generated using SWIG).
+Additionally, this API now has Python bindings (currently generated using SWIG) so that it is useful from command-line python3 or plugging into other programs, such as... oh, I don't know...
+Blender perhaps.

-It is this API that am now recommending to Python scripters that want to use Coot functions.
-Although it does not contain many of the functions of the `coot` module, I am keen to transfer them if/when they are needed.
-But with real space refinement, additions, deletions, validation information, rotamers and mutations already, you can get quite a lot done as it stands.
+libcootapi is the API that I am now recommending to Python scripters that want to use Coot functions.
+Although it does not contain many of the functions of the `coot` module, I am keen to transfer them into libcootapi if/when they are needed.

+However, with real space refinement, additions, deletions, validation information, superpositions, rotamers, ligand-fitting and mutations already in place, you can get quite a lot done as it stands.

 ```
 $ python3